cloudspaces/pyactive/pyactive_project/README.md

 ## Basic Functions

 * **start_controller**: It's used to choose the module.
-At this moment, we can choose between 'atom_thread' and 'tasklet'.
+At this moment, we can choose between 'pyactive_thread' and 'tasklet'.
 Note that this decision can change the python version that you need.
 For example the 'tasklet' module needs Stackless Python.

 * **launch**: It's used to throw the main function which initializes the program.
 Once this function ends, the program will die.